mubaraqwahab/thinkdev/src/decks/03-collections.md

 <pre data-id="obj"><code data-line-numbers data-trim class="language-js">
 const course = {
-  title: 'The Museum as a Site ...'
+  title: 'The Museum as a Site and ...'
 }
 </code></pre>